notnotghosty/Lithium/README.md

 # Lithium
-Lithium is a launcher for fortnite that allows you to inject any dll you want.
+Lithium is a launcher for Fortnite that allows you to inject any dll you want.

+**Features**
+- Launches Fortnite
+- Monitors For Fortnite
+- Once it sees Fortnite up it injects dll.